 This course provides students with a strong overall understanding of the fundamentals of wind and solar power generation and delivery systems.
 This course prepares the learner to assess the global energy picture; analyze the causes of wind and wind flow properties; assess the environmental effects of wind turbines and solar arrays; perform business and site assessments for wind and solar projects; propose a wind turbine and solar project, evaluate operation and maintenance of the turbine and solar system; and analyze the future of these renewable energy sources.
 This course also is designed as an introduction to Solar Photovoltaic (PV) technology and will help students achieve a basic knowledge of the applications, design, installation and operation of solar PV systems.
 At the end of the course, students are eligible to take the North American Board of Certified Energy Practitioners (NABCEP) Photovoltaic (PV) Entry Level Certificate of Knowledge Exam, and the NABCEP Entry Level Certificate Wind Turbine Energy Exam.
 This course can be taken only by students in the Associate of Science - General Science Environmental Technology and Management Program.
-Pre-requisite: Full-time enrollment of at least one semester at Louisburg College as well as successful completion of ENG 098 or appropriate placement test score.
+Prerequisite: Successful completion of ENG 098 or appropriate placement test score.
 This course does not count in the 60 semester hours of credit required for the Associate of Science in General Science curriculum.
 This course does not count towards the Associate of Science in Business degree or the Associate of Arts General College degree.